bmclku/bmclku.github.io/content/authors/yangyanghuang/_index.md

 ---
 # Display name
-title: Yunji Cho
+title: Yangyang Huang

 # Full Name (for SEO)
-first_name: Yunji
+first_name: Yangyang
-last_name: Cho
+last_name: Huang

 # Is this the primary user of the site?
 # superuser: true